github/developer.github.com/content/guides/getting-started.md

 ### Hello World

-Let's start by testing our setup:
+Let's start by testing our setup.
+Open up a command prompt and paste the following code:

     curl https://api.github.com/zen

+You should get a random response about one of our design philosophies:

     Keep it logically awesome.